ayushsharma-1/Smart-Device-Management-Platform/README.md

 ## 📞 Support

-For questions or issues, please contact the development team.
+For questions or issues, please contact ayushsharma18001@gmail.com.